- Case Study -

 MONITOR TABLE

 I needed a sturdy table for a massive plasma monitor and workstation computer in the Concept Visualization Studio.
-I also needed twenty-four student worktables for the adjacent innovation space at Lakeview Hall.
+I also needed two dozen student worktables for the adjacent innovation space at Lakeview Hall.
 Available tooling was a design constraint.

-The laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
-By laminating multiple layers for the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that need aluminum tubing and a countertop from a home center.
+A medium size laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
+By laminating the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that also need aluminum tubing and a countertop from a home center.

 I needed a sturdy table for a massive plasma monitor and workstation computer in the Concept Visualization Studio.
-I also needed twenty-four student worktables for the adjacent innovation space at Lakeview Hall.
+I also needed two dozen student worktables for the adjacent innovation space at Lakeview Hall.
 Available tooling was a design constraint.

-The laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
-By laminating multiple layers for the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that need aluminum tubing and a countertop from a home center.
+A medium size laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
+By laminating the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that also need aluminum tubing and a countertop from a home center.

-The laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
-By laminating multiple layers for the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that need aluminum tubing and a countertop from a home center.
+A medium size laser cutter in the prototyping lab accepted 24 by 18 inch sheets of thin plywood or composite material.
+By laminating the arches, cross braces, and junction brackets, I can create ready-to-assemble (RTA) table kits that also need aluminum tubing and a countertop from a home center.